 - Worse, Yennefer shoots down the attempt by Geralt to calm his wounded spirit.
-She doesn't believe its really a person after all.
-Although to be fair, the situation is something that is very hard to confirm either way.
+She doesn't believe it's really a person after all.

 - The "Concerned Citizen" serial killer from the Carnal Sins sidequest in Novigrad tortures his victims in ways so brutal even Geralt, who is no stranger to horror and brutality, is visibly disgusted.
 Even in this Crapsack World, it still manages to be one of the darkest quests in the game.